-Hire an Engineer/Driver from overtime (OT) list.

-- If no Engineers are available then bump up on shift with members that are on promotional list and fill the newly created daily vacancy. - If no one assigned to shift is on the Engineer/Driver promotional list then hire from the Acting Engineers/Drivers in the overtime (OT) list. - If no Acting Engineer/Driver can be hired then bump up the most senior firefighter on shift and fill for the newly created daily vacancy.
+- Hire an Engineer from the overtime (OT) list. - If no Engineers are available, the on-duty employee with the highest placement on the Engineer Promotional List will be assigned to work out of classification.
+Fill the newly created vacancy. - If no employee assigned to shift is on the Engineer promotional list, hire from the Acting Engineers overtime (OT) list. - If no Acting Engineer can be hired, the most senior employee on shift will be assigned to Acting Engineer, then fill the newly created vacancy to prevent operating below minimum staffing.